msharjeelali/Responsive-Web-Design/README.md

 ## How to Use
 1. Clone the repository: `git clone https://github.com/msharjeelali/Responsive-Web-Design.git`
-2. Open the HTML file in your browser to view the project [Responsive Web Design](https://msharjeelali.github.io/Responsive-Web-Design/).
-3. Navigate to the project directory you are interested in.
+2. Navigate to the project directory you are interested in.

 Feel free to explore the projects and learn from the code.
 Happy coding!